clj-kondo/clj-kondo/doc/dev.md

 reasons:

 - It makes it more difficult for others to contribute to your branch if needed.
+- It makes it harder to review incremental commits.
 - CircleCI doesn't play well with it: it might try to fetch a commit which doesn't exist anymore.
 - Your PR will be squashed anyway.